Business 1 - Introduction to Business » Spring 2020 » Chapter 5 Quiz

 The organizational structure of a corporation permits

-A. stockholders to elect the board of directors.
+A. employees (by committee) to elect the officers of the company.

 B. stockholders to elect the officers and management team.